-The National Institute on Aging (NIA) Nonhuman Primate Tissue Bank is a repository of tissue collected primarily from aged nonhuman primates as well as some young and middle-aged nonhuman primates under contractual arrangement with the Wisconsin National Primate Research Center.
-Tissues are available to investigators at academic and nonprofit research institutions who are engaged in funded research on aging.
+The National Institute on Aging (NIA) Nonhuman Primate Tissue Bank is a repository of tissue under contractual arrangement with the Wisconsin National Primate Research Center.
+Tissues in the bank are collected primarily from aged nonhuman primates as well as some young and middle-aged nonhuman primates and are available to investigators at academic and nonprofit research institutions who are engaged in funded research on aging.
+These samples are provided at no cost to investigators approved by the NIA.
 Tissues are available as fresh frozen (stored at -80 degrees Celsius), slides from fixed blocks, and fresh frozen in OCT medium.

-- Perform histology with interpretation and correlation of gross and histologic changes.
+- Histology with interpretation and correlation of gross and histologic changes

 |JENNIFER HAYES, BS||Research Program Manager||(608) 263-3559||Send email to Jennifer Hayes|